Welcome aboard Skipper Otto’s Community Supported Fishery!

 Our fishermen (and by the way, both our men and women who fish refer to themselves as “fishermen”) are independent but prefer working with us because we give them a fair price.
 We respect our fishermen and negotiate prices transparently and in good faith.
 We even push the fishing grounds prices up for all fishermen in some situations when other buyers are taking advantage of their monopoly power.
 At the same time, the vast majority of our products’ member prices are competitive with other markets and fish shops.
 Our supply chain is much leaner than conventional systems and so there is plenty of room for both a fair price for fishermen and a fair price for consumers.
 And for our fishermen, since the cost of fishing is so high, capturing more value for their catch can make the difference between being able to replace a dead engine at the end of the season or being forced to sell the boat and give up fishing.

 When can I start picking up my seafood?

 You’ll find all the ordering and pick-up opportunities for your location here on our website.
 Take a moment now to put them into your calendar so you never miss a chance to collect your seafood!
-You’ll also receive monthly emails from me when it’s time to order and, if you live in Metro Vancouver and subscribed to our weekly “Fresh and Live” seafood updates, I’ll also send you an email each week when we have fresh and live seafood exclusively for you at the False Creek Fishermen’s Wharf.
+You’ll also receive monthly emails from me when it’s time to order and, if you live in Metro Vancouver, I’ll also send you an email each week when we have fresh and live seafood exclusively for you at the False Creek Fishermen’s Wharf.

 How do I get my seafood?